mregazzi/mregazzi.github.io/AgileEngineeringFluency/README.md

 The results a team gets are determined by which stages they are fluent at.
 Partial / developing fluency at a stage does not change the team's results much.
 Full fluency does.

-The model is shown at [http://arlobelshee.github.io/AgileEngineeringFluency/](http://arlobelshee.github.io/AgileEngineeringFluency/)
+The original model is shown at [http://arlobelshee.github.io/AgileEngineeringFluency/](http://arlobelshee.github.io/AgileEngineeringFluency/)
+The model in this fork is shown at [https://mregazzi.github.io/AgileEngineeringFluency/](https://mregazzi.github.io/AgileEngineeringFluency/)

 License
 -------